Employee Experience (EX): Why it Matters & How to Improve it

 What is the Difference Between Employee Experience vs. Engagement?

-Employee experience and employee engagement are very interrelated.
+Employee experience (EX) and employee engagement are very interrelated.
 While employee experience is the journey of someone through your employee lifecycle, employee engagement is a state of being.

 Gallup defined Employee Engagement as “the basic psychological needs that must be met in order to perform your work well.”
 Specifically, companies look at how committed and involved an employee is at work, which is why it’s become such an important buzzword in recent years.